GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 #### Introduction

 Non-spatial data processing in QGIS refers to the manipulation of attribute data without directly involving spatial components or information, such as the spatial relationships or geometries.
-- It changes the non-geometric attributes of datasets (i.e., the attribute table)
+- It changes the non-geometric attributes of datasets (i.e., the attribute table).
 - Non-spatial processing can be used to perform calculations, generate statistics, and gain insights into the non-spatial aspects of geospatial datasets.
 - QGIS offers a variety of tools for non-spatial processing to assist users in managing and analysing attribute data effectively.
 - This can include data cleaning, transformation, enrichment, and analysis based on the associated attribute information, such as population statistics, land use classifications, or economic indicators.